 and the second one…

-I will be finishing the edges on this painting in a few days and then it will be available for purchase with my other work at the online Gallery Artsy Home.
+I will be finishing the edges on this painting in a few days and then it will be available for purchase.
 I will update this post when the painting is posted.
 This is a sneak preview for those who follow and love my work.
 If you are interested in buying this painting and you do not want to wait that long, please feel free to contact me directly.